 The cons for me: I am nagged at until I make a blood vow to send participants the recipe (even though it is in scrap form and not perfect), and I must remember to actually fulfill said vow.

 Well, I did fulfill my vow to my Taco Party class participants, but the only part of the recipe I really felt comfortable sharing was the mango salsa part.
-This is not because I begrudge them the recipe – oh, no. But I have an unwirtten policy to share with paying clients only those recipes that are perfect (in my mind) – tested many times, well-written, detailed, you get the picture.
+This is not because I begrudge them the recipe – oh, no. But I have an unwritten policy to share with paying clients only those recipes that are perfect (in my mind) – tested many times, well-written, detailed, you get the picture.

-The mango salsa was the particular hit of the night, and no wonder – it’s the only part of the fish taco recipe that I had previoulsy tested.
+The mango salsa was the particular hit of the night, and no wonder – it’s the only part of the fish taco recipe that I had previously tested.
 So I decided that it was ready to share on my blog as well.
 And what better recipe to make during this glorious mango season which is upon us?

 Spicy, flavourful, refreshing, slightly sweet, mango salsa is a delicious accompaniment to tacos, quesadillas, and grilled fish, but also to less-obvious eats such as Vietnamese salad rolls, black bean soup, scrambled eggs, or plain old beans and rice.